Waxes are an important part of painting unique art furniture

 The basics of Chalk Paint are layers and combining different techniques.
 The layering makes the work interesting and personal - more multidimensional than furniture painted over with just one tone, such as traditional furniture painting.

-When you look for inspiration online, you're sure to see a lot of beautiful, painted furniture with wonderful faded tones and depth in the doors, drawers and side panels of the furniture - this kind of result is achieved using several layers of paint and different waxes.
+When you look for inspiration online, you're sure to see a lot of beautiful, painted furniture with wonderful faded tones and depth in the doors, drawers and side panels of the furniture - this kind of finish is made using several layers of paint and different waxes.

 Colored waxes are an easy way to add three-dimensionality, emphasize edges and corners, and add age, patina and expressiveness to even newer furniture.
 With waxes, you emphasize the texture of surfaces.